 You should also have copies (or prepare) of the following documents:

-1st Semester (Autumn Semester) – May 1st to June 30th
+1st Semester (Winter/Autumn Semester) – April 1st to June 30th.

-2nd Semester (Spring Semester) – September 1st to November 30th
+2nd Semester (Spring/Summer Semester) – October 1st to November 30th.

-Deadlines for online application (SMT – Traineeships mobilities)
+Deadlines for on-line application (SMT – Erasmus Traineeships mobilities)

 Students from outside the EU must bring their passport.
 Non-European and Turkish students must arrive with a student visa.
 The visa request must consider the duration of the mobility (1 semester or 1 year).
 Upon arrival (in the first three days), Non-European and Turkish students must go to SEF (Foreign and Border Services).

-For further informations check the website of SEF or contact the nearest portuguese Embassy.
+For further information, check the website of SEF or contact the nearest Portuguese Embassy.